eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 #########################################################################################################
 For OCR (conversion of images of text into machine-encoded text) can be used:
 #########################################################################################################

+NOTE:
+For create subtitle in VideoSubFinder from TXTResults all txt files should be in UTF-8 format.

 (1) FineReader: https://www.abbyy.com/finereader/
 1_1.
 Video instructions: